 Is Coke healthy?

 Most of us know that Coke is not a health drink.
 One can of Coca-Cola contains around 35 grams of sugar, while one can of Pepsi contains around 29 grams.
-Drinking a can every now and again isn’t going to do much harm, but regular sugary soda consumption is linked with a higher risk of serious chronic conditions, like type 2 diabetes and heart disease.
+Drinking a can every now and again probably isn’t going to do much harm, but regular sugary soda consumption is linked with a higher risk of serious chronic conditions, like type 2 diabetes and heart disease.

 However, both Pepsi and Coca-Cola offer several varieties of their signature beverages without sugar, like PepsiMax, Diet Pepsi, Coca-Cola Zero Sugar, and Diet Coke.

-According to Katherine Zaratsky, RD, LD, drinking diet versions of these drinks isn’t likely to do much harm.
+According to Katherine Zaratsky, RD, LD, drinking diet versions of these drinks isn’t likely to do much harm, either.
 While some reports have linked artificial sweeteners, like aspartame, to higher cancer risk, there is no conclusive evidence to support this for most people.
 People with phenylketonuria, a genetic disorder that means they can’t break down phenylalanine, should avoid aspartame.

 That said, sugar-free Coke isn’t a source of nutrition, and there are much healthier beverage options on the market.
 “Diet soda isn’t a health drink or a silver bullet for weight loss,” Zaratsky notes for the Mayo Clinic.
 “Although switching from regular soda to diet soda may save you calories, it’s not yet clear if it’s effective for preventing obesity and related health problems in the long term.”